OpenRockets/web-dev-error-solutions/errors/react/handling-firestore-data-ordering-and-pagination-for-posts/README.md

+# 🐞 Handling Firestore Data Ordering and Pagination for Posts

 This document addresses a common issue developers encounter when displaying a feed of posts from Firebase Firestore: efficiently handling data ordering and pagination to prevent loading all data at once and improve performance.
 This is particularly crucial when dealing with a large number of posts.
 Inefficient handling can lead to slow loading times, poor user experience, and even application crashes.